Minnesota National Guard activated to support wildfire fight

 |Downloads:

-This work, Minnesota National Guard activated to support wildfire fight [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minnesota National Guard activated to support wildfire fight, by MSgt Megan Shaner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.